 Now, you’re probably wondering, “when should I avoid selling my textbooks?”

 2. Glad you asked.
 The least profitable times to sell your textbooks are the “middles.”
 The middle of the semester and the middle of the summer.
-Students are not looking for books then, and often, neither are bookstores.
+Students are not looking for books then, and often, neither are college bookstores.
 Avoid the “middles” to maximize your profit.

 No matter when you decide to sell your textbooks, BookScouter will help you make it a great sale!